spine-tools/SpineInterface.jl/docs/src/tutorials/tutorial_spine_database.md

 !!! note
     The recomended way of creating, populating, and maintaining Spine databases is through [Spine Toolbox](https://github.com/spine-tools/Spine-Toolbox).
-    As an example, the tutorial folder contains an empty spine database created with Spine Toolbox.
-    That database can be used instead of creating a new database.

 ```julia
 julia> url = "sqlite:///$(@__DIR__)/quick_start.sqlite"